 Bannau Brycheiniog by Cycle | Day Four

-Trapp to Glyneath
+Trapp to Glynneath

-Waking early, I broke camp, packed my gear and prepared myself for getting back on the road.
-The skies were blue and the weather looked promising, but despite the forecast, I was completely unmotivated to begin my return trip home.
+Waking early, I broke camp, packed my gear and prepared myself for getting on the road.
+The skies were blue and the weather looked promising, but despite the forecast, I was completely unmotivated to begin my trip home.

 DAY FOUR